TABLE OF CONTENTS (HIDE)

 TextView textView = new TextView(this); // Construct a TextView UI component

-setContentView(textView); // This Activity sets content to the TextView
+setContentView(textView); // This Activity sets its content to the TextView

 }